 Learning while traveling

-Simply say No, I will do my today practise in spite of you. :)
+Simply say No, I will do my today practice in spite of you. :)

-When traveling, I prepare a practise plan for at least two weeks in advance, so I don't waste time everyday looking for a practise.
-Also, don’t forget to read books while you are on the plane or maybe you can do your practise as well.
+When traveling, I prepare a practice plan for at least two weeks in advance, so I don’t waste time every day looking for a practice.
+Also, don’t forget to read books while you are on the plane or maybe you can do your practice as well.